ProcessPA/jekyll-site/quick-start-guide/account-details-billing.md

 We use Stripe to process credit card payments.
 Stripe is [PCI compliant

 To make a purchase, click the Purchase Now button and enter your credit card.
-You payment will be process and a receipt emailed and account will become Active.
+You payment will be processed, a receipt emailed and account will become Active.

 <img class="img-fluid" src="/content/pages/help/account/image-4.png" width="975" height="82" />